Last updated: June 26, 2026

 Cursor has stopped being just an editor.
-It is where you read pull requests, prototype features, and let an agent do the boring parts of your release.
+It is where you read pull requests, prototype features, configure MCP servers, and let an agent do the boring parts of your release.
 What it does not do out of the box is collect the feedback form, write the auto-reply, and post new submissions into Slack.
-Adding one MCP server removes that boundary.
+Adding the right MCP servers removes that boundary.

-FORMLOVA exposes a remote Model Context Protocol server that Cursor registers from its Settings UI or from .cursor/mcp.json at the project root.
+FORMLOVA exposes a remote Model Context Protocol server that Cursor registers from its Settings UI, Marketplace-style install surfaces, or .cursor/mcp.json at the project root.
 Pick the GUI path for a one-time setup on your own machine; pick the JSON path when you want the connector to ship with the repository so every teammate gets it on clone.
-Either way, the next step is talking to Cursor's Agent in the same window where you write code -- "Create a post-release feedback form" -- and a private draft comes back with a preview URL.
-This guide covers both paths, the project versus global decision, the Agent-mode constraint, the publish review, the operations that follow, and where Cursor, Claude Desktop, and Claude Code each belong in your stack.
+If you also searched for Slack MCP setup in Cursor, the same mcpServers map can hold both servers: Slack handles Slack workspace search and messages, while FORMLOVA handles forms, submissions, emails, analysis, and workflows.
+This guide covers both paths, the project versus global decision, the Slack/FORMLOVA boundary, Cursor's Available Tools behavior, the publish review, the operations that follow, and where Cursor, Claude Desktop, and Claude Code each belong in your stack.

 The Two-Path Setup -- What This Guide Covers